HEALTH CONSULTANTS LLC

 What Chronic Conditions Actually Look Like

-One of the most misunderstood aspects of health restoration is what happens when the body begins to address conditions that have been present for years — or even decades.
+One of the most misunderstood aspects of health restoration is what happens when the body begins addressing conditions that may have been present for years—or even decades.

-This does not necessarily mean a protocol created the condition.
+This does not necessarily mean a nutritional program created the condition.

-In some cases, it means the condition was already present — and has now been revealed.
+In many cases, it means the condition was already present—and has now become visible.

 The Restoration Principle